Last updated on February 24th, 2026

 - Heading to Zion and Bryce Canyon National Parks?

-Utah is home to five National Parks, nicknamed the Mighty Five, which include Zion, Bryce Canyon, Capitol Reef, Canyonlands, and Arches.
-These parks are all located in Southern Utah, which has a more desert climate, but each national park has its own awe-inspiring and unique scenery.
+Utah is home to five National Parks, nicknamed the Mighty Five, which include Capitol Reef, Canyonlands, Arches, Zion and Bryce Canyon.
+These parks are all located in Southern Utah, which has a more desert climate.
+But each national park has its own awe-inspiring and unique scenery.

-If you do not have time for all five Utah National Parks in one trip, Zion and Bryce Canyon are perfect to combine together in just a few days (or more if you have more time)!
+If you do not have time for all five Utah National Parks in one trip, Zion National Park and Bryce Canyon National Park are perfect to combine together in just a few days (or more if you have more time)!

-Zion National Park is the 4th most visited National Park in the United States and is home to steep orange and red cliffs, slot canyons, and the Virgin River, which winds through the park.
+Zion National Park is the 2nd most visited National Park in the United States, as of 2025.
+It is home to steep orange and red cliffs, slot canyons, and the Virgin River, which winds through the park.

 The park is split into four main hiking areas: Zion Canyon (the most popular and what this guide will focus on), Kolob Canyons, Kolob Terrace, East Rim, and Southwest Desert.
 Each area has a different vibe, but all offer incredible views of the canyon, peaks, and surrounding area.